rcpch/national-paediatric-diabetes-audit/documentation/docs/developer/manual-setup.md

 ## Running the server

-Navigate to the epilepsy12 outer folder and run the server:
+Navigate to the NPDA outer folder and run the server:

 ```console
 python manage.py runserver